azapen/Final-Project-HTU-A.Z-/README.md

 ---

 ## Project Summary

-This project presents a complete end-to-end automated testing framework for Booking.com, designed and implemented as part of the **Upskilling Program at Al Hussein Technical University (HTU)**.
-The framework is built using **Java, Selenium WebDriver, and TestNG**, with a strong emphasis on **multilingual testing (English and Arabic)**, **UI responsiveness**, **form validation**, and **payment process simulations**.
+This project presents a complete end-to-end automated testing framework for Booking.com, designed and implemented as part of the Upskilling Program at Al Hussein Technical University (HTU).
+The framework is built using Java, Selenium WebDriver, and TestNG, with a strong emphasis on multilingual testing (English and Arabic), UI responsiveness, form validation, and payment process simulations.

-It adheres to best practices in QA automation, including the **Page Object Model (POM)** design pattern, modular test case development, and robust exception handling.
+It adheres to best practices in QA automation, including the Page Object Model (POM) design pattern, modular test case development, and robust exception handling.
 The purpose is to reduce manual testing efforts, improve regression cycles, and ensure high-quality user experiences on one of the most trafficked travel platforms.

 ---

 ## Repository Structure

 BookingAutomation/
 ├── src/